 (2) The power conferred by subregulation (1) to direct a person to maintain, repair, remove, move, dispose of, or handle material containing asbestos includes power to direct that person to do any 2 or more of those things in combination.

-(3) A person who is served with a notice under subregulation (1) may, within 28 days of the service of the notice, appeal in writing against the notice to the Chief Health Officer who may uphold, revoke, or amend the notice.
+(3) A person who is served with a notice under subregulation (1) may, within 28 days of the service of the notice, apply to the State Administrative Tribunal for a review of the direction in the notice.

 (4) A person who fails to comply with a direction in a notice under subregulation (1) commits an offence.